jagrusy/SupervisedLearning/README.txt

 processed correctly it should be stored in the `Data` folder.

-After running all the algorithms, you can run the `GraphResults.py` file which takes in all the pickle files and generates a chart comparing the runtimes of the different algorithms.
+After running all the algorithms, you can run the `GraphResults.py` file which takes in all the pickle files and prints the training scores, testing scores, and accuracy of different algorithms.
 If you want to look at the pickle files for a particular algorithm you'll need to specify which algorithms to look at in the `GraphResults.py` file on line 5.